Back to projects

 Three metrics we care about

 The paper reports three numbers on a 597-sample held-out test set.
-All three are lower-is-better.
+(Lower = better for all three).

 relative_l2